 The drop method is often used during initial design to allow altered table definitions to take effect.

 '''

-drop the Person table from its schema
+% drop the Person table from the lab schema drop(lab.Person)

-Person.drop()

 '''

 5.13.1 Dropping part tables

 A part table is usually removed as a consequence of calling drop on its master table.